Each year, diabetes affects millions of people and families around the world.

 This is the third correlation between cannabis consumption and reduced diabetes risks.

 4. Cannabis is thought to help with autoimmune diabetes

-Here is a another interesting insight on cannabis and diabetes:
+Here is another interesting insight into cannabis and diabetes:

 Type 1 diabetes is an autoimmune condition in which the immune system begins to attack the pancreas.